 “every time we go and try and fix up his plaque outside St Mary's Cathedral by adding the little line, ‘and convicted paedophile’ to it, the Catholic Church takes it down”

 As Firth scoffs on the other end of the line, “It was basically our lack of success that allowed us to get success.”

 We get started talking about the big news stories for the year, the current affairs and headlines that the Chaser routinely mock and ridicule.

-But one story surprisingly alludes him.
-To be fair, I’d had time to prepare and was putting him on the spot – and by his own admission he was still recovering from a weekend of (controlled) debauchery following a win at the Australian Commercial Radio Awards.
+But one story surprisingly eludes him.
+To be fair, I’d had time to prepare and was putting him on the spot – and by his own admission, he was still recovering from a weekend of (controlled) debauchery following a win at the Australian Commercial Radio Awards.